 - Acceptance by the Graduate School as a graduate student

 Features of an accelerated program

 - PPL BA/MA is a Sequential Program which means that a student can apply to have their Bachelor degree awarded before the completion of their Master's degree.

 - You may double count a limited number of graduate credits toward both degrees.
 PPL BA/MA allows 6 credits.
 It is your responsibility to understand the number of such credits allowed by your department.
 No undergraduate credits can count toward a graduate degree.

 Acceptance into an accelerated program

 - Students must apply and be admitted to an accelerated program.
 Applicants must have completed 60 credits of course work, with a GPA of 3.0 or higher, in all college work.
-The application must be approved by the graduate program.
-The Director of the BA/MA in Public Policy program is Jason Barabas .
+The application must be approved by the MA Policy program director.

 - An acceptance letter to the Accelerated Program is issued to the student.

 - When ready to begin taking graduate course(s) the student MUST fill out and submit the Permission for Undergraduate Students in an Accelerated Bachelors/Masters Degree Program to Enroll in Graduate Courses form .
 This signed form, together with your acceptance letter must be submitted to the Graduate Coordinator prior to the beginning of the semester.
 Failure to submit this form for each course will result in the Grad School not counting these credits toward your Masters Degree.